lordachita/MODE-Season-1-Statistics/README.md

 # MODE Season 1 Statistics

+This repo contains:
+- csv file of the google sheets uploaded when traffic is densed.
+- ipynb file of exporting the google sheets to csv file solving the traffic jam problem.
+-
+P.S.
 For academic purpose only, please do your own research.